Logo

 The relative tolerance, with respect to the median of the resulting sample, with which the left- and right-sided uncertainties can deviate before asymmetric uncertainties are used.

-atolfloat
+atolfloat | None

 The absolute tolerance with which the left- and right-sided uncertainties can deviate, before asymmetric uncertainties are used.
-Overrides 'rtol'.
+Overrides rtol.

 force_symbool